 Many universities have writing centres or services on campus.
-The centres often take appointments in advance and can usually accommodate drop-ins as well.
+These often take appointments and drop-ins.
 They can help you structure and edit your essays and assignments.

-If you are struggling in a course, contact your academic success centre or Indigenous student centre.
+If you would like help in a course, contact your academic success centre or Indigenous student centre.
 One or both of these centres can usually pair you with a senior student who will work one-on-one with you to develop the academic skills you need, or point you in the direction of other tutoring services offered on campus.

 Accessible Learning Services